python/typeshed/test_cases/README.md

 Different test cases in this directory serve different purposes.
-For some stubs in typeshed, the type annotations are complex enough that it's useful to have basic sanity checks that test whether a type checker understands the intent of the annotations correctly.
+For some stubs in typeshed, the type annotations are complex enough that it's useful to have sanity checks that test whether a type checker understands the intent of the annotations correctly.
 Examples of tests like these are `stdlib/builtins/check_pow.py` and `stdlib/asyncio/check_gather.py`.